geekzter/azure-minecraft-docker/README.md

 See [variables.tf](./terraform/variables.tf) for all input variables.
 ## Dashboard
-Once provisioned, this dashboard like this becomes available in the Azure Portal:
+Once provisioned, a dashboard like this becomes available in the Azure Portal:

 ![alt text](./visuals/dashboard.png "Dashboard")